darkn3rd/script-tut/testbox/README.md

    * Updated TestSuite to support Windows
      * Requires GetGNUWin32 0.6.3 commands: `cut`, `grep`, `tr`, `which`
        * strange behavior and corruption with `grep | sed` or `grep | tr` patterns
+       * single quotes are not supported with GNUWin32
    * Tested with **PowerShell**, **JScript**, **VBScript**, and **Batch** from *Windows Command Shell*.

 ## Requirements